HL7/cqf-measures/pages/measure-terminology-service.md

 ## Overview
 This page describes documents the use cases and conformance expectations of a terminology service to support authoring, distribution, and evaluation of FHIR-based quality measure specifications as described in this implementation guide.

+This implementation guide is not advocating for any particular central authority for terminology content, rather the intent is to propose a capability statement that enables publishers to build consistent and interoperable terminology services that support authoring, distribution, and evaluation of FHIR-based knowledge artifacts.

+This implementation guide is not prescriptive about authentication or authorization, but strongly recommends that these capabilities be addressed through standard mechanisms, as described in [FHIR standard security mechanisms](https://www.hl7.org/fhir/security.html).

+### Use Cases
+Beyond the basic required use cases of searching, retrieving, and expanding value sets, applications that reference value sets that are defined in terms of code systems from different authorities and with different publishing timelines face common challenges related to stable expansion of those value sets.
+To address that general problem, this implementation guide proposes a _manifest_ that allows the dependencies for a collection of artifacts to be bound to specific versions, enumerated as part of the manifest, rather than requiring the artifacts to be constructed with versioned references.
+This approach is captured in the [CQFMQualityProgram](StructureDefinition-quality-program-cqfm.html) profile, and is designed around two central use cases:

+1. Supporting the authoring of a collection of related artifacts that make use of a shared pool of value sets
+2. Supporting the stable expansion of value sets referenced in a _release_ of those artifacts.

+#### Quality Program Version Manifest (Expansion Profile)
+The first use case is used while the collection of related artifacts is being authored.
+During this period, the set of code system versions that will be used by value sets referenced by the artifacts is selected and identified in a quality program version manifest (sometimes referred to as an "expansion profile" because it provides expansion rules for expanding value sets used by the artifacts).
+When authoring value sets and the artifacts that make use of them, this version manifest can be used to ensure stable expansions.
+Note that this definition will often evolve over the course of the development of collection of artifacts.
+Quality programs in this state are indicated with a status of _draft_.

+#### Quality Program Release
+The second use case applies when a _release_ of the artifact collection is established, and the content is effectively _locked_ to a particular set of code system versions, value set definition versions and in some cases expansion versions.
+The same profile is used, but quality programs in this state are indicated with a status of _active_.
+To support this use case, in addition to the code system version rules introduced by the manifest, a _release_ may also provide an _expansionUri_, either at the root of the quality program (if all the value sets use the same _expansion identifier_), or per value set by providing an _expansionUri_ on the relatedArtifact.
+The _expansionUri_ capability may also be used selectively to override expansions for specific value sets, with the behavior falling back to the manifest's expansion calculation rules if no expansionUri is specified for the value set.

 ### Code Systems

 1. SHALL Represent basic CodeSystem information, as specified by the [ShareableCodeSystem](http://hl7.org/fhir/shareablecodesystem.html) profile, which includes url, version, name, status, experimental, publisher, description, caseSensitive, content, and concept.